underwriteyourlife/officialsite/_posts/2017-11-09-Veggie Lasagna.md

 Now, I know you think lasagna is always better with some nice ground-up beef or pork or whatever meat you like mixed in.
 But this recipe is proof you don't need to break your wallet on meat in order to get a nice macro-friendly lasagna.
 At a price point of $1.94 dollars per meal and 450 calories (28% of which are from protein), I definitely recommend taking a stab at whipping a tray or two up.

+[Click here](http://underwriteyourlife.com/meal%20prep/Week-9-Evaluation/) to see how the lasagna held up over the course of the week.

 <div class="c100 p57 big">
   <span>57% Carbs </span>
   <div class="slice">